alebugariu/alebugariu.github.io/index.md

 Since May 2023, I am a **postdoctoral researcher** at the [Max Planck Institute for Software Systems (MPI-SWS)](https://www.mpi-sws.org/), Kaiserslautern, Germany, advised by [Prof. Dr. Rupak Majumdar](https://people.mpi-sws.org/~rupak/).
 I am also an **external lecturer** at [ETH Zürich](https://ethz.ch/en.html), Switzerland, co-teaching the [Rigourous Software Engineering](https://www.sri.inf.ethz.ch/teaching/rse2023) course.

 ### Research Interests
-My research work focuses on automatically ensuring and increasing the **correctness** (i.e., soundness and completeness/precision) and **performance** of various types of software systems, from program analysis tools (such as static analyzers, SMT solvers, deductive verifiers) to distributed systems.
+My research work focuses on automatically ensuring and increasing the **correctness** (i.e., soundness and completeness/precision) and **performance** of various types of software systems, from program analysis tools (such as static analyzers, SMT solvers, and deductive verifiers) to distributed systems.

 ### Education